 - The Judicial Institute will provide induction training over five days.
 This will include presentations, problem exercises and facilitated discussions on a range of topics, tailored to the needs of the new sheriff.
 Modules are designed to provide support in making the transition from practice to the new judicial role. - New sheriffs are required to complete at least three sitting-in days with an experienced sheriff in order to familiarise themselves with the judicial environment, to observe the work undertaken, and to have the opportunity to discuss how best to approach, and organise for, the challenges ahead.
-These are organised through the relevant Sheriff Principal. - A new sheriff will be offered the assistance and guidance of a mentor, drawn from among the other sheriffs, to whom they can turn on a confidential basis for support in the early period of their appointment.
+These are organised through the relevant Sheriff Principal. - A new sheriff will be offered the assistance and guidance of a mentor, drawn from among the other sheriffs, to whom they can turn on a confidential basis for support in the early period of his or her appointment.
 The scheme is voluntary.
 If a new sheriff opts for a mentor, the scheme envisages a mentoring relationship which lasts for a minimum of one year.
-The relationship may last for a judicial career. - A new sheriff will have the assistance and support of the other sheriffs and have access to the advice and guidance of their Sheriff Principal. - The Judicial Institute provides an annual programme of courses for serving sheriffs and summary sheriffs on subjects relevant to the work of the sheriff court.
-The Institute also maintains the Judicial Hub which is the judicial intranet.
-The Hub hosts a wide range of written guidance and other materials designed to support summary sheriffs in their daily work.
-It is regularly updated to assist judges to keep track of current developments.
+The relationship may last for a judicial career. - A new sheriff will have the assistance and support of the other sheriffs and have access to the advice and guidance of his or her Sheriff Principal. - Once appointed, all sheriffs continue to receive training at the Judicial Institute, which keeps them up to date on the latest changes in practice.
+They regularly attend courses to build their knowledge and expertise and receive weekly updates on news and topical issues.